NaeRong/DS440_Capstone/Tutorials/README.md

 [Getting Started](Get_Started.md)

-This documentation is about installing AWS tools and configuring AWS environment to download LADI dataset and load dataset in Python locally and remotely.
+This documentation is about installing configuring an environment to download LADI dataset and load dataset in Python locally and remotely.

 ## Clean and Validate LADI Dataset